rajesh-iiith/CarND-DeepLearning-ComputerVision/CarND-Advanced-Lane-Lines-P4/writeup.md

 ---

-###Discussion
+### Discussion

-####1.
-Briefly discuss any problems / issues you faced in your implementation of this project.
+#### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 If there are not enough points on one or more of the lane lines, noise detection becomes difficult.

 1. If we increase the min threshold of S value, number of points reduce even further, making line detection even more dificult.
 2. Reducing S value leads to a case where drawn line shows high curvature.
 See the following image.
-The bottom point where the sliding window statrs is slightly on the right (right line) and moves to slightly left (on the right line), leading to a high curvature.
+The bottom point where the sliding window starts is slightly on the right (right line) and moves to slightly left (on the right line), leading to a high curvature.
 ![alt text][image_hc]
 3. This implementation is slow, it doesn't take advantage of knowledge of previous frames to reduce time and accuracy (To be done in subsequent iterations.)
 4. Biggest issue is that, we can not totally rely on parameters to solve our problem, Solution to one frame causes problem to others.